 Although Trading AtoZ tries to use language that is free of acronyms, or terms that are unusual, there may be occasions where they creep in.
 This trading glossary shall cover those terms with a brief description.
-The glossary is being constantly reviewed with additions made on a regular basis.
+The trading glossary is being constantly reviewed with new definitions added on a regular basis.

 Arbitrage – Arbitrage is the practice of simultaneously buying and selling an asset to take advantage of a difference in price.
 The asset will usually be bought and sold on different exchanges, using different currencies or with different financial products, depending on how the discrepancy in the price occurs.

 Ask – The ask refers to the price at which you can buy an asset or security from a seller.
 It can also be referred to as “asking price“, “offer” and “offer price“.

 Asset Class – See the Asset Types page.

 At The Money – At the money is a term used in options trading when the strike price is identical to the underlying market price.

 Average True Range – The average true range (ATR) is a technical analysis indicator that measures an assets volatility.
 It is calculated by determining the range of price (Previous Close, High and Low) and then averaging that over a number of trading periods.
 See our full page article on average true range.

 Base Currency – The term base currency refers to the first currency quoted in a forex pair.

 Base Rate – A base rate is the interest rate that a central bank, such as the Bank of England or Federal Reserve, will charge commercial banks for loans.
 It can also be referred to as “the bank rate” and “the base interest rate”.